LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

     - Navigate to the following URL: **<https://outlook.office.com/mail/>**

-    - Sign in using your personal Microsoft account details.
+    - Sign in using your personal Microsoft Outlook email account details.

     - Navigate to your inbox and confirm you see the email with the subject: **Secure Message**.